OsamaMIT/quantum-learn/README.md

 ## Roadmap
 - Implement quantum kernel methods
-- Add pre-built ansätze for VQCs
-- Support more backends (IBM Q, Braket)
 - Improve compatibility with scikit-learn
+- Implement more abstract classes for applied QML tasks (similar to fastai)

 ## Contributing
 Contributions are welcome!
 To contribute: